 The Little Engineer and I enjoy taking what we read and acting it out in play.
 Often, this means playing it out with our wooden trains.
 (Big shock, I know.)
 I think there’s a lot to be learned from adapting a book to another form of storytelling.
-This is the first in what I hope will become a series of book reviews coupled with our ideas for wooden train layouts and other activities to go with them.
 Also, we’re hoping the photos of our layout might be fun to share with your young train lovers.
 In addition to being a fun literacy activity, it turned out to be a great way to learn about maps and geography as well.

 The Thomas in Town series of books have long been some of our favorite Thomas & Friends reads.
 Each of the four titles — Halloween in Anopha, Christmas in Wellsworth, Valentine’s Day in Vicarstown, and Easter in Harwick — tells a holiday story set in a town on the Island of Sodor.
 In general, these books feature good, descriptive writing while avoiding many of the pitfalls of the recent seasons of the TV show and its related books (the much improved most recent season of the show excepted).
 The illustrations by Richard Courtney, my favorite Thomas artist, are especially lovely.

 One of the best things about this series is the map of the Island of Sodor inside the front cover of each book.
 The Little Engineer and I have spent a lot of time going over these maps, tracing the rail lines, sounding out the words, talking about cardinal directions and distances.
 We also managed to figure out where Sodor would be on a real map from observing the real landmasses included on the Sodor map, which helps place things for him whenever I mention something about “the United Kingdom, where Thomas comes from.”

 One of the interesting things about Valentine’s Day in Vicarstown is that it’s the only one in the series with an engine other than Thomas as the main character.
 The book opens with Percy returning home after a long winter’s night pulling the mail.
 That meant that the first location we needed was Tidmouth Sheds.
-The Little Engineer just got the Sheds for Christmas, so we were able to use that specific roundhouse, otherwise it would have just been our trusty old Imaginarium roundhouse.
+The Little Engineer had just gotten the Sheds for Christmas, so we were able to use that specific roundhouse, otherwise it would have just been our trusty old Imaginarium roundhouse.
 You can make your own out of a cardboard box if you don’t have one.
 Cardboard box engine sheds are fun even now that the Little Engineer has more than one wooden one.
 (See the Roundhouses and Engine Sheds portion of our Ultimate Wooden Train Guide for more options and DIY ideas.)

 After Thomas leaves, Percy asks some of the more experienced engines about the Valentine’s Day party.
 True to their characters, Edward gives a helpful explanation, James brags about how many valentines he got last year, and Gordon claims to be too important for a Valentine’s Day party.